Harriet Jacobs: Searching for a publisher

 In May 1858, Harriet Jacobs sailed to England, hoping to find a publisher there.
-She carried good letters of introduction, but wasn't able to get her manuscript into print.
+She carried good letters of introduction, but was not able to get her manuscript into print.
 The reasons for her failure are not clear.
 Yellin supposes that her contacts among the British abolitionists feared that the story of her liaison with Sawyer would be too much for Victorian Britain's prudery.
 Disheartened, Jacobs returned to her work at Idlewild and made no further efforts to publish her book until the fall of 1859.

 On October 16, 1859, the anti-slavery activist John Brown tried to incite a slave rebellion at Harper's Ferry.
 Brown, who was executed in December, was considered a martyr and hero by many abolitionists, among them Harriet Jacobs, who added a tribute to Brown as the final chapter to her manuscript.
 She then sent the manuscript to publishers Phillips and Samson in Boston.
 They were ready to publish it under the condition that either Nathaniel Parker Willis or Harriet Beecher Stowe would supply a preface.
 Jacobs was unwilling to ask Willis, who held pro-slavery views, but she asked Stowe, who declined.
 Soon after, the publishers failed, thus frustrating Jacobs's second attempt to get her story printed.